Sorcerio/Scene-Weaver-Manual/README.md

 ![Scene Weaver Demo Gif](./repo/bannerVideo_short_small.gif)

 _The User Manual for Scene Weaver.
-A toolkit that allows you to turn non-visual works into dynamic visual accompanyment using generative artwork._
+A toolkit that allows you to turn non-visual works into dynamic visual accompaniment using generative artwork._

 ---